fossabot/GiG.Core/docs/GiG.Core.Orleans.Client.md

 ## Correlation Id

-Add the below to your Startup class to add CorrelationId
+Add the below to your Startup class to add CorrelationId.

 ```csharp